 Neil and I have decided to buy a Howdens kitchen for various reasons:

-Read on to find out more about the kitchen we've chosen, the price estimate and how we've worked with Howdens to create it.
+Read on to find out more about the kitchen we've chosen, how we budgeted, the price estimate Howdens gave us and how we've worked with their in house designers to create it.

 The steps to designing + ordering a Howdens kitchen: